-- 15 needed for occurrence of a partly saturated debris flow in the Ichinosawa catchment.
-Although the α_2 is different among torrents affected by soil parameters such as the internal angle of friction, debris flow initiation zones in other torrents, which are generally greater than 22.2° (e.g., VanDine 1985; McCoy et al., 2012), possibly satisfy the conditions for the occurrence of partly saturated flow. - The proportional duration of partly saturated flow in the overall surges had a positive relationship with the volume of storage (Fig. 7).
+The proportional duration of partly saturated flow in the overall surges had a positive relationship with the volume of storage (Fig. 6).
 Thus, the volume of storage was a factor controlling not only the initiation of the debris flow, particularly in the supply limited basin (Bovis and Jakob, 1999; Jakob et al., 2005), but also the debris flow characteristics.
-The water content in the storage, which is considered an important factor controlling flow characteristics (Takahashi, 1991; Hürlimann et al., 2015), may affect such relationships.
+The water content in the storage, which is considered an important factor controlling flow characteristics (Takahashi, 1991; Hürlimann et al., 2015),

+- 25 may affect such relationships.
 When a large volume of storage is present in a basin, a large amount of water is needed for saturation of the storage, which can be difficult to attain.
-In such cases, even if the sediment mass that initially moved in the - channel was saturated, storage along the channel eroded by the debris flow would not be fully saturated when the channel gradient > α_2 .
+In such cases, even if the sediment mass that initially moved in the channel was saturated, storage along the channel eroded by the debris flow would not be fully saturated when the channel gradient $>\alpha_2$.
 Consequently, partly saturated flow can easily dominate when a large volume of storage accumulates in the channel.
-Such erosion of unsaturated sediment has also been reported in other channels (Berger et al., 2011b; McCoy et al., 2012).
+Such erosion of unsaturated sediment has also been reported in other channels (Berger et al., 2011b; McCoy et al., - 30 2012).
 In contrast, storage can be easily saturated by smaller amounts of rainfall when there is only a small volume of storage in the basin.
-Thus, even when debris flows were not fully saturated in their initial stages, as they traveled downstream they easily became saturated by the water supply from tributaries as well as the erosion of saturated deposits. - Our monitoring results also revealed that the proportional duration of partly saturated flow in a debris flow event was low during long-lasting rainfall events (e.g., typhoons and stationary fronts), while the duration was high during short-lasting rainfall events (e.g., convective rainfall; Table 2, Fig. 5).
-The relationships between rainfall patterns and flow types have also been reported in other debris flow basins (Okano et al., 2012; Kean et al., 2013; Hürlimann et al., 2014).
-Okano et al. (2012) obtained a similar trend to that found in Ichinosawa catchment based on observations in the transportation zone.
-The front of a surge was completely saturated when rainfall intensity over a long duration (24 h) was high, while partly saturated flow
+Thus, even when debris flows were not fully saturated in their initial stages, as they traveled downstream they easily became saturated by the water supply from tributaries as well as the erosion of saturated deposits.

+Our monitoring results also revealed that the proportional duration of partly saturated flow in a debris flow event was low during long-lasting rainfall events (e.g., typhoons and stationary fronts), while the duration was high during short-lasting rainfall events (e.g., convective rainfall; Table 2, Fig. 6).
+The relationships between rainfall patterns and flow characteristics have also been reported in other debris flow basins (Okano et al., 2012; Kean et al., 2013; Hürlimann et al., 2014).
+Okano et

-- 5 occurred at the front of surges during short-term, intense rainfall events.
+- 5 al. (2012) obtained a similar trend to that found in Ichinosawa catchment based on observations in the transportation zone.
+The front of a surge was completely saturated when rainfall intensity over a long duration (24 h) was high, while partly saturated flow occurred at the front of surges during short-term, intense rainfall events.
 Such a relationship between flow type and rainfall pattern can also be explained by the water content in the storage.
 During long-lasting rainfall events with high levels of cumulative rainfall, the amount of water in the storage can be high, resulting in a predominance of saturated flow.
-Water supply from tributaries during such long rainfall events also increases the water content in the debris flow (Okano et al., 2012).
-In contrast, the amount of water in the storage may be low during short-duration rainfall events with low levels of cumulative - 10 rainfall, resulting in the domination of partly saturated flow.
-Consequently, both amount of water supplied by rainfall and that of sediment storage need to be known when we consider water contents in the material affecting the debris flow type.
-Previous study reported changes in the flow characteristics during a debris flow event associated with the sediment supply from hillslopes (Staley et al., 2014; Zhou et al., 2015), possibly because of the increasing in the amount of sediment relative to the water in channels.
+Water - 10 supply from tributaries during such long rainfall events also increases the water content in the debris flow (Okano et al., 2012).
+In contrast, the amount of water in the storage may be low during short-duration rainfall events with low levels of cumulative rainfall, resulting in the domination of partly saturated flow.